 Are there any drawbacks?

-There are a few things to watch out for if you’re thinking of going tubeless.
+There are a few things to watch out for if you’re thinking about going tubeless.

 The former is a pump where you pressurise a reservoir, then release the air into the tyre.
 That pushes more air into the tyre at higher pressure and faster, seating the tyre on the rim.